JohnHeikens/CrossPP/README.txt

 rendertextures don't have their own contexts, they use the current context and bind to that

 openCV doesn't support live streams or writing to a byte stream!

+nbtserializer problems:
+string can only store a string of length short.maxvalue!

 setactive() must also be called when you don't use openGL but use multithreading